GenericMappingTools/pygmt/doc/maintenance.md

 * People with write access should self-assign issues and/or comment on the issues that they will address.
 * For upstream bugs, close the issue after an upstream release fixes the bug.
-If possible, also post a comment when an upstream PR is merged that fixes the problem.
+If possible, post a comment when an upstream PR is merged that fixes the problem, and consider adding a regression test for serious bugs.

 ## Reviewing and merging pull requests